andersontr15/barbarian-js/README.md

 #### createModule

--This method will instantiate a new module and return to you the freshly created object
+- This method will instantiate a new module and return to you the freshly created object

 #### makeController